cognitedata/cognite-sdk-dotnet/README.md

 - `getTimeSeries` - Retrieves a list of all time series in a project .
 - `getTimeSeriesByIds` - Get timeseries with the given ids.
-- `createTimeSeries` - Create a new time series.
+- `createTimeseries` - Create one or more new time series.
-- `queryTimeSeries` - Retrieves a list of data points from a single time series.
+- `updateTimeseries` - Update one or more time series.
 - `deleteTimeseries`- Deletes a time series object given the name of the time series.
 - `searchTimeseries` - Retrieves a list of time series matching the specified criteria.